Saddle-Up Motorcycle Training FAQ

 The Basic Riders Course is $220 (required for licensing).

 Do I have to have a motorcycle to take a course?

-For the Basic Riders Course, motorcycles are provided.
-For the 3wBRCu and all advanced courses students will ride their own motorcycles.
+For the Basic Riders Course (BRC) motorcycles are provided, for all advanced courses students will ride their own motorcycles.
 The training bikes provided are small displacement motorcycles ideal for the purposes of the basic course.

 Is this course approved by the Department of Public Safety?

-Yes!
-All courses taught by Saddle-up are approved by the Texas Department of Public Safety, and the BRCu meets the state licensing requirement for a motorcycle endorsement.
-Both the BRCu and the BRC-2 can qualify for ticket dismissal.
+Yes all courses taught by Saddle-up are approved by the Texas Department of Public Safety, and the BRC meets the state licensing requirement for a motorcycle endorsement.
+Both the BRC and the BRC-2 can qualify for ticket dismissal.